adap/flower/doc/source/index.rst

-:og:title: Flower Framework Documentation for Federated Learning :og:description: The description
+:og:title: Flower Framework Documentation for Federated Learning :og:description: Check out the documentation of the Flower Framework enabling easy Python development for Federated Learning.

 Flower Framework Documentation
 ==============================

 .. meta::
-   :description: Check out the documentation of the main Flower Framework enabling easy Python development for Federated Learning.
+   :description: Check out the documentation of the Flower Framework enabling easy Python development for Federated Learning.

 Welcome to Flower's documentation. `Flower <https://flower.ai>`_ is a friendly federated learning framework.